FISH / health & care

 - Sudden swings in temperature can harm fish.
 Use an aquarium heater to keep a consistent temperature.

-There are three different kinds of aquarium filtration: mechanical, biological and chemical.
-The most important of these is biological filtration.
-However, your aquarium needs all three to neutralize ammonia and nitrites, and remove floating debris and contamination.
-These common filtration systems employ all three methods:
+There are 3 methods of aquarium filtration: biological, mechanical and chemical.
+Your aquarium needs all 3 types to neutralize ammonia and nitrites and remove debris and contaminants.
+These common filtration systems employ all 3 methods:

-- Under-gravel filter: A slotted plate under the gravel bed circulates water continuously.
+- Under-gravel filter: A slotted plate beneath the gravel bed circulates water continuously.

-- Power filter: The favorite for tanks up to 55 gallons, a power filter can be used along with an under-gravel filter.
-The combination can be helpful if you’re keeping a big school in your aquarium.
+- Power filter: Ideal for tanks up to 55 gallons, a power filter can be combined with an under-gravel filter for aquariums with a lot of fish.

-- Canister filter: Ideal for aquariums 55 gallons and bigger.
+- Canister filter: Ideal for aquariums 55 gallons and larger.

 Ready to find your fish?